blueshift-labs/nsq/CONTRIBUTING.md

 ## Submitting Changes

 * push your changes to your branch in your fork of the repository
-* submit a pull request against nsqio's repository
+* submit a pull request against blueshift-labs's repository
 * comment in the pull request when you're ready for the changes to be reviewed: `"ready for review"`